Philip B. Crosby: Quality is Free

-Also in 1979, Crosby published his first business book, Quality Is Free, sub-titled The Art of Making Quality Certain.
-This book would become popular at the time because of the crisis in North American quality.
-During the late 1970s and into the 1980s, North American manufacturers were losing market share to Japanese products largely due to the superior quality of the Japanese goods.
+In 1979, Crosby published his first business book, Quality Is Free, with the subtitle The Art of Making Quality Certain.
+This book gained prominence during a critical period for North American industry, when, between the late 1970s and early 1980s, North American manufacturers were losing market share to Japanese products, which were distinguished by their superior quality.

-Crosby's response to the quality crisis was the principle of "doing it right the first time" (DIRFT).
-He also included four major principles:
+Crosby's response to this quality crisis was based on the principle of "doing it right the first time" (DIRFT).
+This approach was structured around four key principles: